Psy-Fer/interARTIC/README.md

     ./run.sh
     ```

-  - *aarch64*: Binaries for aarch64 should work any Linux distribution with *GLIBC 2.23* or higher.
+  - *aarch64*: Binaries for aarch64 should work on any Linux distribution with *GLIBC 2.23* or higher.
 Currently, only the nanopolish pipeline is available for _aarch64_ and we have tested on Ubuntu 16 and Ubuntu 18.04 (using Rock64, Jetson Xavier and Jetson Nano single board computers).
 For aarch64, run the same commands as above except the *wget* command, that should be now replaced with:

     ```
     wget https://github.com/Psy-Fer/interARTIC/releases/download/v0.4/interartic-v0.4-linux-aarch64-binaries.tar.gz -O interartic_bin.tar.gz